Bile Acid Synthesis, Metabolism, and Biological Functions

 Acidic Pathway of Bile Acid Synthesis

-Although the acidic pathway is not a major route for human bile acid synthesis it is an important one as demonstrated by the phenotype presenting in a newborn harboring a mutation in the CYP7B1 gene.
+Although the acidic pathway is not a major route for human bile acid synthesis it is an important one as demonstrated by the phenotype presenting in a newborn harboring a mutation in the CYP7B1 gene encoding the second enzyme of the acidic pathway.
 This infant presented with severe cholestasis (blockage in bile flow from liver) with cirrhosis and liver dysfunction.

 The CYP27A1 gene is located on chromosome 2q35 and is composed of 9 exons that encode a 531 amino acid protein.